Nearly everyone experiences something at some point in their life that exceeds their resources to cope.

 Interpersonal neurobiology (IPNB) offers a holistic approach to mental health that considers how the brain and mind develop in the context of relationships and interactions with other minds.

 Destructive, insecure attachments have negative effects on your brain and body.
 Likewise, positive, secure attachments have positive effects on your brain and body.
-Because the brain continues to grow throughout life (a concept referred to as “neuroplasticity”), we can leverage a lifetime of healing benefits through relationship repair and the generation of healthy relationship attachments!
+Because the brain continues to grow throughout life, we can leverage a lifetime of healing benefits through engaging in healthy relationship attachments!

 By employing IPNB concepts, I can help you heal from past traumas, increase your self-trust, and learn to facilitate healthy meaningful relationships that provide a sense of belonging, connection, and emotional support!